 If you’re thinking of moving or retiring to Albuquerque, Rio Rancho or any other part of the Greater Albuquerque area, it’s important to research the different neighborhoods to find out where you might like to live.
 Albuquerque is a diverse city filled with unique areas.
-If you’re already in the Albuquerque area, or are planning a visit, I suggest travelling the city and learning what each area has to offer.
+If you’re already in the Albuquerque area, or are planning a visit, I suggest traveling the city and learning what each area has to offer.
 This experience will help you decide where in Albuquerque you might like to live.
-Maybe you prefer the urban feel of Downtown, or the Mid Century houses of the Uptown area.
+Maybe you prefer the urban feel of Downtown or the Mid Century houses of the Uptown area.
 Maybe you prefer a more rural feel like the North Valley or South Valley.
-Maybe you need even more space and want to explore the “green side” of the mountain in Tijeras or Edgewood.
-Regardless of where you decide to move, take some time to check out the info below, along with the homes for sale, and learn about the different areas of Albuquerque.
+Or you need even more space and want to explore the “green side” of the mountain in Tijeras or Edgewood.
+Regardless of where you decide to move, take some time to check out the info below, along with the homes for sale, and learn about the different areas of the Greater Albuquerque Area.

-Every neighborhood has it’s own flavor, feel and way of life.
+Every neighborhood has its own flavor, feel and way of life.
 Below are brief descriptions of a number of areas to help you figure out where you might like to live.
-Nothing can replace the experience and knowledge you’ll gain by personally exploring each area but this will give you a sense of Albuquerque and all it has to offer.
+Nothing can replace the experience and knowledge you’ll gain by personally exploring each locale, but this will give you a sense of Albuquerque and all it has to offer.

 Albuquerque’s Downtown area has seen a strong revitalization over the last few years.
 With more restaurants, bars, homes, condos and parks than before, Albuquerque’s Downtown area offers a wide variety of experiences and activities year round.
 From gallery tours, to movie night in the park during the summer, the Albuquerque Downtown area is quickly becoming one of the centers of Albuquerque itself.
 Check out my Downtown page in this section for more information.